 We use long-period seismic waveform data from the 2017 earthquake, recorded on LH or BH channels at seismic stations (network codes: IU, NZ, AU, and G).
-We select 33 goodquality records after data screening, remove the instrument response from the seismograms to obtain displacement records, and apply a causal fourth-order Butterworth band-pass filter with corner frequencies at 0.005 and 0.0125 Hz (period: 80-200 s); these procedures are performed with the W-phase package (Duputel et al., 2012; Hayes et al., 2009; Kanamori & Rivera, 2008).
+We select 33 good-quality records after data screening, remove the instrument response from the seismograms to obtain displacement records, and apply a causal fourth-order Butterworth band-pass filter with corner frequencies at 0.005 and 0.0125 Hz (period: 80-200 s); these procedures are performed with the W-phase package (e.g., Kanamori & Rivera, 2008).

-105 4 Source modeling of the 2017 earthquake
+4 Source modeling of the 2017 earthquake

-106 4.1 Vertical sea-surface displacement model
+4.1 Vertical sea-surface displacement model

-107 We start our modeling by estimating the vertical sea-surface displacement due to the 108 2017 earthquake with the tsunami data (see Text S1, for details).
-We first simulate dispersive 109 tsunami waveforms at the tide gauges with the JAGURS code (Baba et al., 2015).
-We delayed

-110 the waveforms at two distant stations, LOTT and GBIT, to incorporate the effects of seawater

-111 compressibility and Earth's elasticity (Ho et al., 2017; Sandanbata, Watada, et al., 2021;
+We start our modeling by estimating the vertical sea-surface displacement due to the 2017 earthquake with the tsunami data (see Text S1, for details).
+We first simulate dispersive tsunami waveforms at the tide gauges with the JAGURS code (Baba et al., 2015).
+We delayed the waveforms at two distant stations, LOTT and GBIT, to incorporate the effects of seawater compressibility and Earth's elasticity (Ho et al., 2017; Sandanbata, Watada, et al., 2021;

-112 Watada et al., 2014).
-We then perform a tsunami waveform inversion to reconstruct the vertical 113 sea-surface displacement.
+Watada et al., 2014).
+We then perform a tsunami waveform inversion to reconstruct the vertical sea-surface displacement.

-114 The obtained model (Figure 2b) involves a large uplift of ~ 1.3 m localized on the 115 western caldera, a peripheral subsidence of ~1.3 m to the south of the uplift, and another meter-116 scale uplift to the southeast.
+The obtained model (Figure 2b) involves a large uplift of \sim 1.3 m localized on the western caldera floor, a peripheral subsidence of \sim 1.3 m to the south of the uplift, and another meter-scale uplift to the southeast.
 This model explains the tsunami data well (Figure 2c).
-To examine 117 the model robustness, we estimate a sea-surface uplift model without subsidence by imposing 118 the non-negative condition on the inversion.
-In the obtained uplift model (Figure 2d), a 119 localized uplift is estimated similarly over the western caldera but with a larger amplitude of 120 \sim 2.4 m.
+To examine the model robustness, we estimate a sea-surface uplift model without subsidence by imposing the non-negative condition on the inversion.
+In the obtained uplift model (Figure 2d), a similar localized uplift is estimated over the western part of the caldera but with a larger amplitude of \sim 2.4 m.
 In this case, the uplift to the southeast seen in Figure 2b disappears.
-Despite the model 121 differences, the tsunami waveform fit of this uplift model is comparable to that of the model 122 with both uplift and subsidence (compare Figures 2c and 2e).
-These results suggest that the 123 tsunami was excited mainly by an uplift localized in the western caldera, as supported by our mechanism, driven by magma pressure in a reservoir, was first proposed for seismic events at a subaerial caldera of Sierra Negra volcano, Galapagos (e.g., Amelung et al., 2000; Zheng et al., 2022), and recently found at Sumisu caldera in oceans (Sandanbata et al., 2022).
-These studies
+The two sea-surface displacement models with and without subsidence are different, but the tsunami waveform fits are comparable (Figures 2c and 2e).
+These results suggest that the tsunami was excited mainly by an uplift localized in the western caldera floor, as supported by our resolution tests (see Text S1).

+Given the inferred deformation localized on one side of the caldera, the trapdoor faulting mechanism (Figure 3a) would be a good candidate.
+This mechanism, driven by magma pressure in a reservoir, was first proposed for seismic events at a subaerial caldera of Sierra Negra, Galapagos (e.g., Amelung et al., 2000; Zheng et al., 2022), and recently found at Sumisu caldera in oceans (Sandanbata et al., 2022).
+The trapdoor faulting is a sudden slip of a part of an intra-caldera fault involving an asymmetric deformation of a crack-like reservoir.
+This mechanism can cause a large asymmetric caldera uplift with a vertical-T CLVD earthquake, as observed from the Curtis earthquake.